ntu-nail/nail.github.io/content/publication/Macro Adversarial Training to Learn Representations that are Robust to Word-Level Attacks/index.md

 ---
-title: SemRoDe Macro Adversarial Training to Learn Representations that are Robust to Word-Level Attacks
+title: {SemRoDe:} Macro Adversarial Training to Learn Representations that are Robust to Word-Level Attacks
 publication_types:
   - Conference
 authors: